Basis of the consolidation

 Construction contributions, government and investment grants

-Construction contributions and payments received from customers, property developers and local and regional authorities for the costs incurred for the electricity and gas infrastructure of new housing projects and industrial estates are recognised as deferred income in the balance sheet.
+Construction contributions from customers in connection with investments in the electricity and gas infrastructure for the provision of connection and distribution services are recognised in the balance sheet as contract liabilities (deferred income).
 Deferred income is amortised over the expected useful lives of the assets involved.
-The amortisation is recognised through the income statement as other income.
+The amortisation is recognised through the income statement as revenue.

 Government subsidies and investment grants

 Government subsidies and investment grants are recognised if there is reasonable certainty that the criteria for receiving the grant are or will be met, and that the grant will be received.
-Grants received for capital expenditure on property, plant and equipment are recognised as deferred income in the balance sheet and are amortised over the expected useful lives of the assets involved through the income statement as other income.
+Grants received for investments in property, plant and equipment are recognised as deferred income in the balance sheet and are amortised over the expected useful lives of the assets involved.
+The amortisation is recognised through the income statement as other income.

-Government grants and operating subsidies that do not relate to capital expenditure on property, plant and equipment or other non-current assets are taken to income when the associated costs are incurred.
+Government grants and operating subsidies that do not relate to investments in property, plant and equipment or other non-current assets are taken to income when the associated costs are incurred.